erikaduan/r_tips/tutorials/st-expectations_and_variance/st-expectation_and_variance.md

 #> [1] 101.6373
 ```

-The following rule also hold:
+The following rule also holds:
 ![Var(aX + bY) = a^2Var(X) + b^2Var(Y) + 2abCov(X, Y)](https://latex.codecogs.com/png.latex?Var%28aX%20%2B%20bY%29%20%3D%20a%5E2Var%28X%29%20%2B%20b%5E2Var%28Y%29%20%2B%202abCov%28X%2C%20Y%29 "Var(aX + bY) = a^2Var(X) + b^2Var(Y) + 2abCov(X, Y)")

 **Note:** A covariance of 0 does not imply that X and Y are independent